NotePlan/plugins/jgclark.Reviews/README.md

 If, like me, you're using the helpful [PARA Approach](https://fortelabs.co/blog/series/para/), then your **Areas** are also a form of Project, at least as far as Reviewing them goes.
 I have another 50 of these.

-User George Crump (@george65) has created a video showing most of what the plugin does:
+User George Crump (@george65) has created a video showing most of what the plugin does (from v0.10; the buttons have changed a little since then):

 [![video thumbnail](georgec-video2-thumbnail.jpg)](https://youtu.be/R-3qn6wdDLk)